Table of contents

 My Pro Funded Experience

-I bought my first LucidPro 50K evaluation for $129.50.
+I bought my first LucidPro 50K evaluation at a promo price that no longer exists.
 Passed in 3 trading days.
 Got funded.
 That was under the old system.

-Over 11 payouts, I pulled $18,400.
+Across my Lucid payout cycles, the withdrawals added up.
 Not all at once.
 Not every cycle was smooth.
-I breached two Pro accounts before figuring out that the DLL needs its own risk management plan separate from the drawdown.
+The lesson that costs Pro traders accounts: the DLL needs its own risk management plan separate from the drawdown.

 The turning point for me was treating the DLL as my primary risk constraint, not the trailing MLL.
 On the old system, I would set my daily stop loss based on the MLL cushion.
 Wrong approach.
 The DLL will trigger before the MLL in almost every scenario.
 Set your daily max loss at 60-70% of the DLL, and you'll never breach.

-My average payout on the 50K is around $1,670.
-My best was $2,500 (at the cap).
+Some of my 50K cycles have hit the payout cap, others came in well under it.
 My worst profitable cycle took 9 days because I had 4 red days in a row early on and needed to recover and rebuild the consistency ratio.

 The honest take on LucidPro funded: it's the best income structure at Lucid if you trade daily and manage the DLL.
 If you don't trade daily or you struggle with intraday discipline, Flex funded will feel more forgiving.